 In addition, there are benefits to publishing videos “natively” to each platform — that is, videos uploaded directly to the platform rather than linked to or embedded.
 For example, Facebook tends to favor videos that are uploaded natively to its platform due to algorithms in place.
 Features like auto-play for native videos also help with increased view rates and overall engagement.

-Please note that as of August 1, 2018, you will no longer be able publish videos to Facebook profiles.
+Please note you cannot publish videos to Facebook profiles.
 You can still publish videos to Facebook pages.
 Don't worry — anything posted before August 1, 2018 on your Facebook profile will not be removed!
 Another note on Facebook: you can only connect your Vimeo account to a maximum of 25 pages at a time.

 Similar to Facebook, it is only possible to publish videos to LinkedIn Company pages.
 Publishing native videos to personal LinkedIn profiles is not currently supported.

 When using the publish to social feature, only the video file will be published to each social platform.
-Other files (such as captions and thumbnails) and other settings such as interaction tools will not be transferred.
+Other features (such as captions and thumbnails) and Vimeo-specific settings such as video privacy, video interaction tools, or any other type of player customization will not be transferred.
 Additional video features will need to be managed on each individual site the video is published natively to.

 Be sure to adhere to the specifications of each social platform, so that you can ensure your videos will successfully publish to social directly from Vimeo: